 For more info, see www.greenvehicleguide.gov.au.

-Fuel types Unleaded and diesel fuel is available from service stations sporting well-known international brand names.
-LPG (liquefied petroleum gas) is not always stocked at more remote roadhouses – if you're on gas, it's safer to have dual-fuel capacity.
+Fuel types Unleaded and diesel fuel is available from petrol stations sporting well-known international brand names.
+LPG (liquefied petroleum gas) has waned in popularity with fewer places stocking refills – it's best to have dual-fuel capacity.
+Electric recharging spots are popping up all over Australia, making hybrid and electric road trips a viable alternative.

-Availability In cities and towns petrol stations proliferate, but distances between fill-ups can be long in the outback.
-That said, there are only a handful of tracks that require a long-range fuel tank.
-On main roads there'll be a small town or roadhouse roughly every 150km to 200km.
-Many petrol stations, but not all, are open 24 hours.
+Availability In cities and towns, petrol stations are plentiful, but distances between fill-ups can be huge in the countryside so pay attention to your fuel gauge.
+On main roads there'll be a small town or roadhouse roughly every 200km.

 Australians drive on the left-hand side of the road and all cars are right-hand drive.